inez9/inez9/README.md

 ### Hi, I'm Inez! 👋

 Electrical Engineering and Computer Science enthusiast sharing my journey and learning experiences across EE and CS.
+😅 Haven't updated this in a while but will in the future.

 🎓 Studying EECS at the University of California, Berkeley (2023-2027)